 Many conditions and medications could cause lumps in the breast.
 These

 However, if a person is concerned about a lump, they should speak with a doctor who can physically examine it.

 According to a

 When a person sees or feels a change in their breast, be it a new lump or skin dimpling, they should consult a doctor who will physically examine the breast.
-To learn more about the lump, the doctor usually will request a mammogram or ultrasound.
+To learn more about the lump, the doctor usually

 Other symptoms of breast cancer

 Other changes in the breast people should look out for include:

 - nipple discharge, which may be clear or tea-colored

 - nipple texture and color changes

 - changes in the breast, including color changes and itchy, flaky, or dimpled skin